stakewise/v3-operator/README.md

 - `--consensus-endpoints` - Comma separated list of API endpoints for consensus nodes.
 - `--count` - The number of validators to exit.
 By default, command will force exit all active vault validators.
 - `--data-dir` - Path where the vault data is stored.
 Default is ~/.stakewise.
+- `--remote-signer-url` - URL to the remote signer instance.
 - `--verbose` - Enable debug mode.
 Default is false.

 ### Update vault deposit data